fralau/mkdocs-macros-plugin/webdoc/docs/index.md

 mkdocs-macros
 =============
-** Unleash the power of Mkdocs, by using variables and macros **
+** A plugin for unleashing the power of Mkdocs, by using variables and macros **

+!!!
+Tip "Attention"
+    This is more than a plugin: it's a **mini-framework**!

 ## Overview
-**mkdocs-macros-plugin** is a plugin that makes it easy for contributors of an [MkDocs](https://www.mkdocs.org/) website to produce richer and more beautiful pages.
+**mkdocs-macros-plugin** is a plugin/framework that makes it easy for contributors of an [MkDocs](https://www.mkdocs.org/) website to produce richer and more beautiful pages.
 It transforms the markdown pages into [jinja2](https://jinja.palletsprojects.com/en/2.10.x/) templates that use **variables**, calls to **macros** and custom **filters**.